 As seasoned parents, we now realize that having a child was just the beginning; raising a child properly requires a daily effort.
 In the early years, it's physically demanding -- bathing, clothing, feeding, picking up, etc. In the middle-school years, it's more intellectually demanding.
 What is the best way to connect, to motivate, to reach a child?
-Every child is different and what works for one may not work for another.
+Every child is different, and what works for one may not work for another.

 And lessons in responsibility.
 Inherent in the concept of personal responsibility is the idea that each individual is responsible for himself or herself.
 You are responsible for your health, your finances and your life.
 You are responsible for understanding and obeying the rules and the law.
 When events do not work out as you may have expected or hoped, look first to yourself as responsible.

 And lessons in acting charitably: Help others less fortunate than yourself.
 While you should be responsible for your activities, bear in mind that some people may find themselves in unfortunate situations due to circumstances beyond their control.
-Reach out to them and assist them, whether through monetary donations or personal assistance.
+Reach out to them and support them, whether through monetary donations or personal assistance.
 At some point in our lives, we will all need assistance from others.

-These are lessons that I am still learning, lessons that we all need to consider as we travel through life.
+These are lessons I am still learning, lessons that we all need to consider as we travel through life.

 This is a larger lesson, and one whose questions and answers will change based on where one may be in the journey of life.
-What fits and makes sense for the mother of a newborn baby may have little relevance to the mother of two college students who are no longer living at home.
+What fits and makes sense for the mother of a newborn baby may have little relevance to the mother of two college students who is no longer living at home.

-The answers and structures will change based on each individual's talents, experiences, passions and interests.
+The answers and structures will change based on each individual's talents, experiences, passions, and interests.